soxueren/atsd/changelogs/2017_09/README.md

 ### Issue 3817-a
 --------------

 The new checkbox `Skip Old Data` has been introduced.
-If it is on, the last data row is stored in Collector.
-When the task is executed next time, only new rows are sent to ATSD as series.
+If the setting is enabled, the last data row from the target dataset is stored by the Collector.
+When the task is executed next time, only new rows are sent into ATSD as series.

 ![](Images/Figure6.png)
 ![](Images/Figure7.png)